M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Visual-Studio-Template/Code-Snippets/index.md

 ![Inserting a code snippet using the keyboard](code-snippet-via-keyboard.png)

-<p class="note warning">Resharper can alter the standard keyboard shortcuts.
-If you are using Resharper then You must press <code class="highlighter-rouge">Ctrl-J</code>, then type the code snippet name.
-The other keyboard shortcuts still work.</p>
+Resharper can alter the standard keyboard shortcuts.
+If you are using Resharper then You must press `Ctrl-J`, then type the code snippet name.
+The other keyboard shortcuts still work.
+{:.note.warning}

 ### Using the mouse